Open-Attestation/decentralized-renderer-react-components/README.md

 Run the following commands for different development tasks:

-- `npm run storybook`: to start a storybook, create stories, and visualize the different component
+- `npm run storybook`: to start a storybook, create stories, and visualize the different components
 - `npm run test`: to run tests
 - `npm run lint`: to run lint
-- `npm run example:application`: to run the example build with the library to develop an hosting application.
+- `npm run example:application`: to run an example application built with this library

   Be sure to update the example if you update this library.
-- `npm run example:renderer`: to run the example build with the library to develop a decentralized renderer.
+- `npm run example:renderer`: to run an example decentralized renderer built with this library

   Be sure to update the example if you update this library.